I seek but what belongs to me in truth.

 I will never forget one woman, although I forget her name so I will simply call her Carol.
 She walked up to me, looked me directly in the eyes, and smiled a radiant smile.
 “Hi!” she said.
 “I’m Carol, and my joy heals.”

 And you know what?
 It did.
 Right in that instant.
 Something clicked within my mind, and I have never forgotten her, never forgotten her joy.
 She had discovered a truth about herself.
 Joy heals!
 When I am joyful, those around me are healed.
 Haven’t you ever noticed that about other people who are joyful, truly joyful?
 Their joy heals you.
 What could be of more value than joy such as that?

 Peace heals, too.
 One peaceful person in a room full of agitated individuals can bring calm to everyone.
 I choose to be that person today, because it is my right.
-I settle down in each practice time and “clear a place within [my] mind before His altar” (4:2).
+I settle down in each practice time and “clear a holy place within [my mind] before His altar” (5:1).
 I clear that place to receive the eternal gifts, the joy and peace God wants to give me.
-“Nothing else belongs to us in truth” (4:4).
+“Nothing else belongs to us in truth” (5:3).
 None of the other things I think I want belong to me in the way that joy and peace belong to me.
 These are “possessions” that bless the world, instead of taking from it.
 No one loses because I have joy and peace; everyone gains.